 If you wish to make a change to your booked health assessment, please contact us as soon as possible.
 We will let you know if a change is possible.
 If it is possible, we will let you know about any changes to the price of your health assessment, their timing or anything else which would be necessary as a result of your requested change and ask you to confirm whether you wish to go ahead with the change.

 5.1 Minor changes to your health assessments.
 We may make minor changes to your health assessments:

 (a) to reflect changes in relevant laws and regulatory requirements; or

-accurately and honestly complete the Medical History Questionnaire.
-If you provide us with incorrect or incomplete information in the Medical History Questionnaire the provisions of Clause 6.4 and Clause 11.7 of these terms and conditions will apply and we may retain your deposit or apply our cancellation policy (as provided by us to you) to compensate us for the loss we will incur as a result of the incorrect or incomplete information provided by you.
+6.1 What happens after you have booked services with us.
+We will send you confirmation of your booking in writing.
+The confirmation will include a Medical Questionnaire which will need to be completed prior to your health assessment, either online or in hard copy, and must be submitted online or brought with you on the date of your health assessment.
+It is your responsibility to accurately and honestly complete the Medical Questionnaire.
+If you provide us with incorrect or incomplete information in the Medical Questionnaire, the provisions of Clause 6.4 and Clause 11.7 of these terms and conditions will apply and we may retain your deposit or apply our cancellation policy (as provided by us to you in Clause 15.1) to compensate us for the loss we will incur as a result of the incorrect or incomplete information provided by you.